rasachdev/data146/exercise1.md

-# Here are my answers to this assignment for this weekend
+# Answers to weekend assignment
   1.
   2.
   3.